-In June 2016, the FASB issued Accounting Standards Update ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments".
+In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The standard significantly changes how entities will measure credit losses for most financial assets and certain other instruments that aren't measured at fair value through net income.
 The standard will replace today's "incurred loss" approach with an "expected loss" model for instruments measured at amortized cost.
 For available-for-sale debt securities, entities will be required to record allowances rather than reduce the carrying amount, as they do today under the other-than-temporary impairment model.
 It also simplifies the accounting model for purchased credit-impaired debt securities and loans.
-This ASU is effective for annual periods beginning after December 15, 2018, and interim periods therein.
+This ASU is effective for annual periods beginning after December 15, 2019, and interim periods therein.
+Early adoption is permitted for annual periods beginning after December 15, 2018, and interim periods therein.
 This ASU is not expected to have a material impact on the Company's financial statements.